Child Support Attorneys in Portland

 For those who wish to withhold wages, they can ask for payments to be taken straight out of the payor's paychecks.
 If the payor owes back child support, then the normal amount of wages taken equal 120% of the original support order.
 For example, if $100 was owed originally, then $120 can be taken out.
 This remains in effect only until the back child support is fully paid off.

 Contact a Portland Child Support Lawyer

 The determination of child support will directly impact your finances and your child’s well-being.
-Make sure your interests are properly represented by a skilled team of attorneys.
+Make sure your interests are properly represented by a skilled team of Portland, OR child support attorneys.
 Levine Law Center stands ready to handle your child support matter to the fullest extent of our abilities, and we can provide the one-on-one support and guidance you deserve every step of the way.

 - HOW CHILD SUPPORT IS CALCULATED IN OREGON

 - I LOST MY JOB, WHAT IF I CAN’T AFFORD CHILD SUPPORT?

 - MY EX ISN’T PAYING CHILD SUPPORT.
 WHAT SHOULD I DO?